 To conclude, note that both sides of the asserted formula are analytic in $\kappa$. \end{proof}

 {}

-\section{The spin chain - Coulomb gas correspondence}
+\section{The spin chain~- Coulomb gas correspondence}

 In this section, we define the spin chain~- Coulomb gas correspondence, and show how the representation theoretical properties are translated to properties of the functions.
 As indicated in the introduction, the underlying idea in our construction is Euler integral solutions to partial differential equations.
 Informally, the effect of the quantum group is to act on the functions of Section~\ref{sec: various integral functions} by modifying the integration surfaces and branch choices of the integrand.

 The basic ingredients of Euler integral solutions are the closedness of the integration surface, which is the content of Sections~\ref{sub: general case of closed integration surface} and~\ref{sub: integration by parts formula}, and the exactness of the form where a differential operator acts on the integrand, which is covered in Section~\ref{sub: differential equations}.
 The asymptotics properties, which are crucial in applications for handling boundary conditions, are analyzed in Section~\ref{sub: asymptotics with subrepresentations}.
 M\"obius covariance is treated in Section~\ref{sub: Special conformal transformations}.
-In summary, by a succession of small steps which combine formulas for the representations of the quantum group given in Section \ref{sec: q stuff} with properties of the functions established in Section \ref{sec: various integral functions}, in the end of this section we will have proven the main result, whose precise formulation is given in Theorems \ref{thm: SCCG correspondence non-hwv} and \ref{thm: SCCG correspondence hwv} in Section~\ref{sub: the main correspondence result}.
+In summary, by a succession of small steps, which combine formulas for the representations of the quantum group given in Section~\ref{sec: q stuff} with properties of the functions established in Section~\ref{sec: various integral functions}, in the end of this section we will have proven the main result, whose precise formulation is given in Theorems~\ref{thm: SCCG correspondence non-hwv} and \ref{thm: SCCG correspondence hwv} in Section~\ref{sub: the main correspondence result}.

-From Section \ref{sec: q stuff}, we use the $d$-dimensional irreducible representation $\Wd_{d}$ of the quantum group $\Uqsltwo$, defined in Lemma \ref{subsub: irreps of the quantum group}.
+From Section~\ref{sec: q stuff}, we use in particular the $d$-dimensional irreducible representation $\Wd_{d}$ of the quantum group $\Uqsltwo$, defined in Lemma~\ref{lem: representations of quantum sl2}.
 Its basis $(\Wbas_{l}^{(d)})_{l=0,1,\ldots,d-1}$, introduced in the same lemma, is also used below.
-For simplicity of notation we often omit the superscript reference to the dimension $d$.
+For simplicity of notation, we often omit the superscript reference to the dimension $d$.